insen/blog/_posts/2018-07-18-Small-But-Irritating-Things.md

 - Now list down your opinion of the programmer, designer and architect of the person who did this.
 And then...
 - Map the attributes you wrote down against the names Linus Torvalds or Git.

 (The second bullet point above would probably result in something resembling that OCD nightmare meme - a leaning tower of Pisa in a square box in a square wall picture frame.
-IT DOES NOT COMPUTE.
+IT.
+DOES.
+NOT.
+COMPUTE.
 How did these people miss this?)

 ## Software has issues.
 Period.
 Ok, hyperbole apart, this is basically what software is.